DaleLore/daily_co/README-steps.md

 You might have notice a couple of things like it's barebones with CSS.
 That's OK!
 You can change how it looks by adding to the `style.css` we created in the beginning.

 There's a couple of other examples of how one can code this feature.
-Beauty (and curse) of JavaScript is that there a million ways!
+Beauty (and curse) of JavaScript is that there a million ways.
 This is just one way.
 The important part is understanding what parts are needed to create this video call.
 And luckily Daily.co helps out with the bulk of this code!
 Thanks Daily.co